gfx-rs/gfx/examples/gamma/README.md

 # Gamma Example

 This example renders a simple black to gray gradient.
 It helps to determine your gamma settings.
+You can also take a screenshot by pressing "S".

 ## Screenshot